- Code EMDV8124

 Upon successful completion, students will have the knowledge and skills to:

-- Develop a critical capacity to evaluate the principles and practices of disaster risk reduction and management;
+- Critically evaluate the principles and practices of disaster risk reduction and management;

-- Develop a deep understanding of disaster resilience, risk mitigation, and recovery policies as they arise from natural hazards around the globe;
+- Understand disaster resilience, risk mitigation, and recovery policies as they arise from natural hazards around the globe;

-- Develop the capacity to participate in debates on disaster governance and societal reconstruction.
+- Participate in debates on disaster governance and societal reconstruction;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.